burkmarr/g21u/README.md

 To install this app, open the browser on your phone when you have an internet connection and navigate to this URL: https://burkmarr.github.io/g21u

 As a PWA the app will cache all of the resources it needs to run offiline when you first open it.
 So you will be able to use it in the field even when you have no internet connection just by navigating to this URL in your browser.
-But another PWA feature is that you can install the app to your phone so that its icon appears on your homescreen just like any other app.
-When you've done that, you can start the app just by tapping the icon and although it is opened by a browser, it will look more like a native app without the usual browser controls.
+But another PWA feature is that you can install the app to your phone so that it's icon appears on your homescreen just like any other app.
+When you've done that, you can start the app just by tapping the icon and although, it is opened by a browser under the hood, it will look more like a native app without the usual browser controls.

 If you are using Chrome on Android, click the three dots in the top right of the browser and look for the **Add to Home Screen** link.
 When you click that, you should be offered the option to install to your phone.
 There are similar features on both Safari and Chrome on iOS.